Harshavladimir/my-project-python-intern/Quizzle/README.md

 # Quiz-Galaxy

-Quiz-Galaxy is a website designed to test your knowledge of programming languages and HTML/CSS markup languages.
-Developed for an undergraduate course at University of Patras, under Prof. Nikolaos Avouris.
+Quizzle is a website designed to test your knowledge of programming languages and HTML/CSS markup languages.
 ## Features

 - Programming Language Quizzes: Test your knowledge with quizzes covering concepts from Python, JavaScript and C.